 4 stars: this book was very close to perfection, but there are one or two things that are bugging me.
 Usually a pacing or plot issue.
 (For example, I found portions of the book to be slow and/or predictable, but still very well executed).
 Nevertheless, I can still recommend this book for a variety of reasons, and refer back to it frequently.

 3 stars: a neutral review.
 I did not love this book, but I also did not dislike it.
 There are plot issues of predictability and memorability that negatively impacted my reading experience, though overall, I am still able to say I enjoyed it.
 I might recommend this book, but for limited reasons.

 2 stars: the book has many issues of plot, pacing, and/or character and world development.
 Many details were left unexplored.
 I am struggling to remember the major takeaways of the book.
 I am unable to recommend this book for anything other than its genre or major theme.

 1 star: I DNF’d this book.
 There are countless issues with plot, pacing, and both character and world development.
 The book is problematic and/or poorly handles problematic social issues.
 In all, I did not enjoy this book.
 I am unable to recommend this book to anyone.

-Here’s my break down for these factors:
+Break down for these characteristics:

-Characters: I connect to stories through unique characters.
+Character quality: I connect to stories through unique characters.
 If characters feel artificial, indistinguishable, or disposable, I lose interest and begin to disconnect from the book.
 A strong character tells a strong story.